brycklen/brycklenvue/README.md

 # Bugs
 - Courses not appearing on Courses page but inputted courses appear in H2 console.
-- Many-to-Many relationship database is glitching up too much to make it pragmatic to implement
+- Many-to-Many relationship database (COURSE_REGISTRATION) is glitching too much to make it pragmatic to implement
 - No input sanitization, leading to error pages when submitting wrong types into fields (entering String into form field made for int, etc.)